sidart/bizdom/_posts/2021-06-05-steelmint-desi-data-masters.md

 > "Nail the true essence of your product and then make it better over time."

 Ideas start out as just a glimmer, small and seemingly meaningless.
 But if they grow in a way that aligns with the needs of the market, technology lets them grow into huge companies.
+The growth of SteelMint also explain how business information is a combination of numbers, observations, and relationships between the two.

 SteelMint is one such example of a Data Company coming from Raipur.
 Profit Seeking & Making!!